artemis1511/Real-estate-data-analysis/README.md

 ![image](https://user-images.githubusercontent.com/107225504/226688417-bed9f677-71d2-43f3-a00a-b9c562e0b179.png)

-Queried data thoroughly to gain full understanding of it such as price in relation to various metrics such as property type,whether the properties were overpaid for ,owners with most properties owned. and I was able to gain deep understanding of the dataset.The full query is contained in the file attached.
+Queried data thoroughly to gain full understanding of it such as price in relation to various metrics such as property type,whether the properties were overpaid for ,owners with most properties owned and I was able to gain deep understanding of the dataset.The full query is contained in the file attached.

 ## Data Visualization